QingJWan/SGANet/README.md

 information and a similarity-guided feature fusion (SGFF) module that includes a spatial feature transform (SFT) module for effective fusion of intermediate features from both branches.
+Once the article is accepted, we will release the code